 But it’s very highly prized now because they’ve made very few them and it’s got this very distinctive yellow and black paint scheme and really cool Porsche style wheels.

-Tom Smith: That just brings up a thought, what is the most… This is a total trivia question you couldn’t have prepared for, but maybe you now.
+Tom: This is a total history of the Beetle trivia question you couldn’t have prepared for, but maybe you now.
 What is the most valuable Beetle, market value, that you’ve ever heard of?
 I know obviously the market fluctuates with all the various factors that impact the market, but there is some pretty… Do you know?

 “…really early ’40s cars they’re getting into the $100,000 plus range, maybe up to $200,000.”

-Mark Gillies: I’ve seen people asking half a million plus for those.
+Mark: I’ve seen people asking half a million-plus for those.
 Some of the really early cars, really early ’40s cars they’re getting into the $100,000 plus range, maybe up to $200,000.

 Some of the more special things like we own a… convertible, which is a special bodied Beetle, like a Speedster.
 We also have a 1952 Carmen convertible that was a Berlin show car.
 Those cars they’re very, very rare, the early cars.
 Anything super early in good condition is six figures these days.